LUSHDigital/lush-codejam/Team3/README.md

 Place the project inside the www folder of your WAMP server and make sure the server is running.

-Open up web browers and type http://localhost/Team3/
+Open up a web browser and type http://localhost/Team3/